garethrees/garethrees.github.com/_posts/2018-04-24-hopper-vs-roadmap.md

 * Items in the middle are having background work done on them to help define the concept.
 * The item at the bottom is a clearly defined concept ready to be worked on.

+The idea is that you still get a feeling of security about the next 6 blocks of work coming up, but you start to introduce the idea that the items can be changed.

-Items closer to the mouth have a higher cost of change, as more homework has been done on these.
+Items closer to the mouth have a higher cost of change, as more homework has been done on these to refine them in to a workable concept.
 The homework is still useful even if the item is switched out, but the team will need to re-familiarise with the problem if it gets chosen in a later cycle.